‘Ol” Bill Monroe Finds His Way to the Top Spot Again

 Lorraine Jordan & Carolina Road Hit Number One on Bluegrass Unlimited’s National Bluegrass Survey With “Bill Monroe’s Ol’ Mandolin”

 To say that Lorraine Jordan & Carolina Road’s title-track single from their latest album (STREAM/BUY) is a success would be an understatement.
-The band has even more reason to celebrate as “Bill Monroe’s Ol’ Mandolin” hits No. 1 on Bluegrass Unlimited’s National Bluegrass Survey for the month of October 2020, becoming the band’s FOURTH cut to do so.
+The band has even more reason to celebrate as “Bill Monroe’s Ol’ Mandolin” hits No. 1 on Bluegrass Unlimited’s National Bluegrass Survey for the month of October 2020, becoming the band’s FOURTH cut to do so (press play above to listen).
 The song tells the story of the night in 2018 when Bill Monroe’s world-famous instrument was played by Ricky Skaggs at the Country Music Hall of Fame at his own induction ceremony.

 “We’re all so happy with the success of this song” said an excited Lorraine Jordan.
 “When David Stewart brought this track to us, we just knew there was something special with its message that really tugs at the heartstrings.
 We’re glad to hear that so many people are liking it.
 Thanks to the DJs for spinning it, and fans who continue to request it.”